Lambda-School-Web-PT-22/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 dansRoll();

+console.log(newRoll)
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The unnamed inner function is using the oouter function personalDice's parameter 'name.'
+We can tell, because the inner function is accessing the outer function's parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name would stay the same.
+The roll should change, because it is random.

 c.
 What is the lexical scope of `newRoll`?

+newRoll can only be accessed inside of the unnamed inner function.

 ### Task 2c - Exit Ticket